Blood-Based Context

 Collect samples in-office or use the available phlebotomy network based on your workflow.

-Access completed reports through the reporting platform for clinician review and follow-up.
+Access completed reports through the secure reporting portal for clinician review and follow-up.

-Testing can be incorporated into routine visits and standard blood draw workflows without adding operational complexity.
+Testing fits into routine visits and standard blood draw workflows without adding operational complexity.

 No specialized procedures required for sample collection.